"How did you, a single Canadian woman (with absolutely no relevant skills or training), end up owning a private yacht charter business in Turkey?

 We had just disembarked from the high-speed ferry and set foot on Turkish soil for the first time.
 "I am meant to be here," I blurted as I was overcome by a tremendous feeling of belonging.
 Normally, I'm quite grounded - not given to whoo-hoo, out there, flights of fancy.
 Janice was stunned by my admission, but she wasn't nearly as surprised as I.

 The trip was magic!
-I connected, explored, and experienced in ways I never had in Canada (or anywhere else).
-Turkey touched a part of me that I’d never felt before.
+I connected, explored, and experienced in ways I never had in Canada (or anywhere else, for that matter!).
+Turkey touched a part of me that I'd never felt before.
 And I liked it!

 During our journey home a few weeks later, we talked about returning for another visit.
 Janice even raised the possibility of investing in a gulet so we could return for holidays each year.

 I had a full time job, and was busy living life as a single woman on a large acreage in rural Alberta.
-The idea of gulet ownership and a Mediterranean lifestyle was appealing, but the realities of life quickly took over.
+The idea of gulet ownership and a Mediterranean lifestyle was appealing, but the realities of my "real life" quickly took over.
 How in the world could I make it happen?

 Life threw me some challenges

-- Possible with extremely limited vision – blind as a bat!
+- Possible with extremely limited vision - I'm now quite literally blind as a bat!